-The application of transmission lines to power electronics is a promising technique for miniaturizing dc-dc and dcac converters, and will be considered here and in a complementary paper (see [1]) at the component and converter scale.
+HE application of transmission lines to power electronics is a promising technique for miniaturizing DC-DC and DC-AC converters, and is considered here and in a complementary paper (see [1]) at the component and converter scale.
 This paper will focus on component-level techniques, presenting methods for modelling and constructing networks that mimic transmission lines.
-Such transmissionline analogs can introduce delay into switching cells in a manner that conveniently reduces the total amount of inductance or capacitance required to realize an energy-processing function.
+Such transmission-line analogs can introduce delay into switching cells in a manner that conveniently reduces the total amount of inductance or capacitance required to realize an energy-processing function.
 Such a decrease in "bulk" energy storage offers unique implementation advantages, such as compatibility with available laminar construction techniques, and a shift to low-loss, air-core magnetics.
 Moreover, whereas reduction of high-frequency parasitics is a major preoccupation of circuit and component design, the delay networks considered in this paper incorporate parasitics.
-Tolerance for these unavoidable component resonances encourages faster switching and may further decrease a converter's energy-storage requirements.